papercodes-ia/LGDet/README.md

 ## Installation

 Our code is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
-Please install mmdetection first, and then put our code and [KITTI images](http://www.cvlibs.net/datasets/kitti/) in corresponding folders.
+Please install mmdetection first, and then put our code and [KITTI images](http://www.cvlibs.net/datasets/kitti/) (CC BY-NC-SA 3.0) in corresponding folders.

 ## Training